 Go horseback riding

 Horses play a vital role in Uruguay’s gaucho culture because they are used to control the cows reared in the country’s big cattle business.
-Horseback riding is therefore widely available across the country and is definitely the most amusing way to travel around.
+Horseback riding is therefore widely available across the country and is definitely the most amusing way to travel around on a stop along a Uruguay cruise.
 Horseback excursions are available from Barra de Validaz near Cabo Polonio, which will take you through the national park, over sand dunes and along the beaches.
 You’ll also find stables in Punta del Este and horseback tours can be arranged from Montevideo city to the countryside.

 Learn about the arts